ARCHERY FREQUENTLY ASKED QUESTIONS

 WHAT TYPE OF ADHESIVE GLUE DOES EASTON RECOMMEND FOR FLETCHING?

-Although there are many different types of fletching glue on the market today, Easton recommends that you use Easton Quick Bond adhesive for best results when fletching Easton products.
+There are many different types of fletching glue on the market today.
+Easton Archery recommends that you use Easton Quick Bond adhesive for best results when fletching Easton products.

 DO I NEED TO CLEAN THE BASE OF MY VANES BEFORE FLETCHING THEM?

 Because of the pre-applied activator on Easton Diamond Vanes, no cleaning is required if Easton Quick Bond adhesive is used.
 If another brand of adhesive is used, or for other brands of vanes, wipe the base of the vanes with MEK or lacquer thinner to remove any mold release chemical from the vanes.

 HOW FAR FROM THE END OF THE SHAFT SHOULD I PLACE MY FLETCHINGS?